l7mp/l7mp-media-plane-controller/controller/apis/README.md

 ## l7mp_api.py

-This will not create any CR, it is only communicate with L7mp proxies in the cluster and configure them through HTTP.
+This will not create any CR, it is only communicating with L7mp proxies in the cluster and configure them through HTTP.

 ## status.py